kognifai/Galore/SDK-documentation/Troubleshooting.md

 ## Known issues and Workarounds [![Gitter Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kognifai/Lobby)

-1)	Uninstallation of a package fails, when Galore API or PoseidonNext hosting is in progress and you want to uninstall it.
+1)	Uninstallation of a Galore package fails, when Galore API or PoseidonNext hosting is in progress and you want to uninstall the Galore package.
 Please ensure to stop these hostings before running the uninstallation or upgrade command.

 2)	PoseidonNext uses a dedicated 8080 port.
 Please ensure that no other application uses this port.